Legislation Details

 File created: 1/23/2026 In control: City Council

-Title: AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF BRIGHTON, COLORADO, ADDING ARTICLE 10-3 OF THE BRIGHTON MUNCIPAL CODE; REPEALING AND REPLACING ARTICLE 10-4 OF THE BRIGHTON MUNICIPAL CODE; ADOPTING THE MODEL TRAFFIC CODE FOR COLORADO, 2024 EDITION; AND SETTING FORTH DELETIONS, MODIFICATIONS, AND ADDITIONS THERETO (FIRST READING)
+Title: AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF BRIGHTON, COLORADO, ADDING ARTICLE 10-3 OF THE BRIGHTON MUNICIPAL CODE; REPEALING AND REPLACING ARTICLE 10-4 OF THE BRIGHTON MUNICIPAL CODE; ADOPTING THE MODEL TRAFFIC CODE FOR COLORADO, 2024 EDITION; AND SETTING FORTH DELETIONS, MODIFICATIONS, AND ADDITIONS THERETO (FINAL READING)

 Department of Police Department and City Attorney's Office